 Holding a knife

 First up is getting how to hold it down.
-It actually depends a little bit on the knife and what your cutting.
+It actually depends a little bit on the knife and what you’re cutting.
 I’ll be going over three different types of ways to hold it with each having their own purpose.
-You have your pinch hold which is great for most of your knife related tasks.
-Then the power hold (not an official title) which is great for tougher cuts that need a little more umph!
+You have your pinch hold, which is great for most of your knife related tasks.
+Then, the power hold (not an official title) which is great for tougher cuts that need a little more umph!
 Lastly, the pairing knife hold is used to hold a pairing knife and is used for peeling.

 While the pinch hold is the most versatile, it’s not quite as awesome for getting through tough cuts like the power hold is.
-When you have a tougher cut of meat with bone and gristle or bread with a hearty crust you’ll want to use this type of hold.
-Start off with with taking all fingers but the thumb and grasping the blade near the bolster.
-Then use your thumb to press along the spine of the blade.
+When you have a tougher cut of meat with bone and gristle or bread with a hearty crust you will want to use this type of hold.
+Start off with taking all fingers but the thumb and grasping the blade near the bolster.
+Then, use your thumb to press along the spine of the blade.
 Pressing with your thumb gives you the strength to get through those tougher cuts that the pinch hold doesn’t give.

-Lastly, the pairing knife cut which is exclusive to the pairing knife is used to peel things (like apples pears, carrots and whatnot).
+Lastly, the pairing knife cut that is exclusive to the pairing knife is used to peel things (like apples, pears, carrots and whatnot).
 It’s comparable to the power hold where you grab with all your fingers but the thumb.
 Your grasp will rest along the spine as shown in the picture.
-Then you will extend your thumb out and use that to guide and pull your knife along whatever it’s peeling.
+Then, you will extend your thumb out and use that to guide and pull your knife along whatever it’s peeling.
 Don’t worry too much about cutting yourself!
-Since the tendons in your hand work together to grasp it’s unlikely you’ll slip and force the knife to slice you.
+Since the tendons in your hand work together to grasp it’s unlikely you will slip and force the knife to slice you.
 You can also use the tip of the knife to cut out nasty spots as needed.

 Using a knife